 /O Specifies the output directory where the newly created report copies will be saved.
 You can create dynamic folder names or create dynamic file names so that you do not copy over existing folders or files.
 For this exercise, we are creating a copy for each salesperson and then mailing it to them.

-/E Emails the report(s) to the email address(es) specified.
+/E Emails the report(s) to the email address(es) specified (using Microsoft Outlook)

-/S Emails the reports via SMTP.
+/S Emails the reports via SMTP (Simplified Mail Transfer Protocol) instead of Outlook.
 SMTP settings must be configured in the Jet Application Settings.
-Requires /E
+Requires /E to also be present.

 /P This will allow us to specify the salesperson filter on the fly. /P uses named ranges in the workbook to update the values.
 This must always be the last parameter in the command line.
 With this functionality, you can have it change all of the filters on the Options Sheet within a report (Date Ranges, Salesperson Codes, DataSources, etc.)